TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-basics.md

 ## Objective

-In this exercise, we are going to explore the Ansible command line utility `ansible-inventory` to learn how to work with inventory files, using the utility `ansible` to run commands on hosts in the inventory file and getting help by the `ansible-doc` utility.
+In this exercise, we are going to explore the Ansible command line utility `ansible-inventory` to learn how to work with inventory files, using the utility `ansible` to run commands on hosts in the inventory file and using the `ansible-inventory` utility.
 The goal is to familiarize yourself with some of the different cli tools Ansible provides and how it can be used to enrich your Ansible experience.

 This exercise will cover